bids-standard/stats-models/specification/intro.md

 # BIDS Stats Models

 BIDS Stats Models (BSM) is a specification for describing statistical models for neuroimaging data.
-Its purpose is prescriptive (e.g. a recipe of how to fit a model), rather than descriptive (e.g., summary of models that have already been fit).

 At the core of BSM is a single, machine-readable JSON document that allows users to define a fully reproducible statistical model across multiple stages of analysis.
+Its purpose is prescriptive (e.g. a recipe), rather than descriptive (e.g., summary of models that have already been fit).
 Models are represented as a graph composed on Nodes and Edges, enabling the expression of a wide range of models.
 A BSM—in combination with a preprocessed BIDS dataset—is sufficient to execute statistical models, with minimal configuration and manual intervention required from the user.

 ### Why?